This Indian Chicken Curry is kind of a big deal, guys, ’cause it’s a copycat recipe from our one and only amazing local Indian restaurant, Masala Bay.

 spice, spice baby

 OK, less talk, more curry.
 Here’s what’s loveable about this Indian chicken curry, aside from the deep, warm-your-insides, sauce and tender chicken: it’s, like, 4 steps.
 Brown some chicken, saute onions/garlic/ginger/spices, add tomatoes & chicken stock, and simmer.
 Bing bang boom – chicken curry for you.
 It smells awesome, it tastes amazing, and if somehow you have leftovers, it’s even better the next day.
 Joey and I inhale this with basmati rice and naan on the side.
 Ok friends, curry on.
-You’re gonna 💖 it!Print
+Hope you 💖 it!Print

 Indian Chicken Curry